The Wall (Sartre short story collection): "The Wall"

 The eponymous story coldly depicts a situation in which prisoners are condemned to death.
 Written in 1939, the story is set in the Spanish Civil War, which began July 18, 1936, and ended April 1, 1939, when the Nationalists (known in Spanish as the Nacionalistas), led by General Francisco Franco, overcame the forces of the Spanish Republic and entered Madrid.

 The title refers to the wall used by firing squads to execute prisoners.
 The Wall itself symbolises the inevitability and unknowing of one's death.
 The protagonist, Pablo Ibbieta, along with two others in his cell, is sentenced to death.
 He is offered a way out if he reveals the location of his comrade, Ramón Gris.
 Pablo begins thinking to himself and finds that he no longer cares about his cause or his life.
 Pablo continues to refuse to cooperate until just before his scheduled execution, when, seeing no harm in it, he gives the authorities what he believes to be false information on Ramón Gris' whereabouts.
-Ramón Gris moved from his previous hiding place to the very spot where Pablo tells the authorities he may be found.
+But Ramón Gris has moved from his previous hiding place to the very spot where Pablo tells the authorities he may be found.
 Thus Ramón Gris is shot and Pablo's life is, at least temporarily, spared from death.

 "The Room"

-In La Chambre ("The Room"), Mme Darbédat is confined to her room by an unknown illness, where she spends her bedridden days reminiscing about the past and eating rahat-loukoums.
+In La Chambre ("The Room"), Mme Darbédat is confined to her room by an unknown illness, where she spends her bedridden days reminiscing and eating rahat-loukoums.
 She receives weekly visits from her husband, M. Darbédat; that day, during their conversation, it is revealed that the Darbédats' daughter, Ève, refuses to allow her husband Pierre – who suffers from apparent insanity – to be put away into an asylum.
 Mme Darbédat hints at Ève and Pierre's continued romantic intimacy, further angering her husband.
 M. Darbédat decides to pay Ève a visit, and the narrative shifts from the “sane” world of the Darbédats into the “sick,” perverse world of Pierre.
 After witnessing some of Pierre’s eccentric, abnormal behavior, M. Darbédat, unable to convince Ève to send the "madman" to Dr Franchot's clinic, finally leaves the apartment in helpless frustration.
 In the second part of the story, the nature of Pierre’s bizarre psychosis is explored more fully: he remains locked in a room that he has painted in black, calls his wife “Agatha” and recounts delusions about a time spent with her in Hamburg, and keeps a talisman (which he calls a “ziuthre”) to deal with his hallucinations.
 Nevertheless, Ève wishes to understand and engage in Pierre's psychotic world, which she finds authentic (in so doing, Ève has cut herself off from "normal" society). Ève watches as Pierre hallucinates a group of flying, buzzing statues, after which he goes to sleep.
 As she watches him sleep, Ève wonders how soon it will be before he shows signs of degeneration, bestialization, and utter dementia; the story ends with her chilling resolution to the sleeping Pierre: “Je te tuerai avant” (I’ll kill you before that.)